Analogue of the Galois Theory for arbitrary finite field extensions: Introduction

+A dominant Lie algebra and a dom-group are two of the key concepts in the analogue of the Galois correspondence for {\em normal} finite field extensions (\cite{AnGaloisTh-NORMAL-Fields}, Theorem \ref{1Jun25}).
+The concept of a dominant Lie algebra is one of the key concepts in the analogue of the Galois correspondence for {\em purely inseparable} finite field extensions (\cite{AnGaloisTh-NORMAL-Fields}, Theorem \ref{D24Mar25}).

-In the Galois theory, the two Galois Correspondences are given in terms of the field $L^{G(L/K)}$ of $G(L/K)$-{\em invariants}.
-But for normal field extensions, analogues of the two Galois Correspondences are given in terms of the field
+In the Galois theory, the two Galois Correspondences are given in terms of the fields $L^H$ of $H$-{\em invariants} where $H$ is a subgroup of the Galois group $G(L/K)$.
+But for normal field extensions, analogues of the two Galois Correspondences are given in terms of the fields $L^H\cap L^{\CG}$ of $H$-invariants and $\CG$-{\em invariants/constants} where $\CG$ is a dominant Lie algebra, \cite{AnGaloisTh-NORMAL-Fields} (Theorem \ref{1Jun25} and Theorem \ref{11Jun25}).

-of common $G(L/K)$-invariants and $\CD (L/K)_+$-{\em invariants/constants} where $\CD (L/K)_+$ is the left ideal of $\CD (L/K)$ that contains precisely differential operators with zero `constant term', i.e. that annihilate the identity element 1 of the field $L$ (Theorem \ref{1Jun25} and Theorem \ref{11Jun25}).

-As a particular case, we have a `differential' Galois Theory for purely inseparable finite field extensions $L/K$ where the algebra of differential operators $\CD(L/K)$ plays the role of the Galois group $G(L/K)$ in the Galois case (which is the identity group in this case) and $G(L/K)$-invariants are replaced by $\CD (L/K)_+$-invariants/constants.
+As a particular case, we obtain a Galois Theory for purely inseparable finite field extensions $L/K$ where the algebra of differential operators $\CD(L/K)$ or the dominant Lie algebra $\CD(L/K)_+$ plays the role of the Galois group $G(L/K)$ in the Galois case (which is the identity group in this case) and $G(L/K)$-invariants are replaced by $\CD (L/K)_+$-invariants/constants.
 In \cite{AnGaloisTh-NORMAL-Fields}, explicit descriptions of the subalgebras $\CD (L/K)$, $L\rtimes G(L/K)$ and $\CD (L/K)\rtimes G(L/K)$ of $E(L/K)$ are given and their properties are studied.
 These are the technical core of the paper \cite{AnGaloisTh-NORMAL-Fields} on which the analogue of the Galois Theory for normal fields builds on.\\

+{\bf Analogue of the Galois Theory for finite field extensions.} Notice that for a normal finite field extension $L/K=L^{pi}\t L^{gal}$ and a field $M\in \CF (L/K)$, the following maps are isomorphisms of Galois groups: